-De Conick proposes that, when value judgements on religious differences are put aside, “…what we have left is this definition of religion: a community of people who together express their perceptions of ultimate reality and commemorate this relationship through symbol, language, and behaviour [author’s indentation].”
+As mentioned above, De Conick proposes that when value judgements on religious differences are put aside, “…what we have left is this definition of religion: a community of people who together express their perceptions of ultimate reality and commemorate this relationship through symbol, language, and behaviour [author’s indentation].”
 (De Conick, 2016, p. xvi).
-This definition is supposed to apply, irrespective of whether the group is a ‘world religion’ or not, however the problem with this definition in regard to the study of Witches is that they don’t all subscribe to the same definition of an ‘ultimate reality’.
-It could be argued that rather than using the terms ‘cult’, ‘sect’, or ‘new religion’, it would be more appropriate to use the term of ‘religion in the margins’; the point of difference being that to study religion in the margins is to study difference whereas the term ‘marginal religion’ has negative connotations of being unworthy of study, as De Conick observes, Christianity “…began in the margins of Judaism,” (De Conick, 2016, p. xvii).
+This definition is supposed to apply, irrespective of whether the group is a ‘world religion’ or not,.
+It has been proposed that rather than using the terms ‘cult’, ‘sect’, or ‘new religion’, it would be more appropriate to use the term of ‘religion in the margins’; the point of difference being that to study religion in the margins is to study difference whereas the term ‘marginal religion’ has negative connotations of being unworthy of study,.
+After all, as De Conick observes, Christianity “…began in the margins of Judaism,” (De Conick, 2016, p. xvii).

 “For the gnostics, the divine secret they tendered is personal acquaintance with the supreme God of transcendence…Esotericists maintain that they alone are privy to divine secrets, which they feel chosen to reveal, Esoteric currents emphasize a correspondence between all levels of reality in the universe,” and that “all of nature is interrelated in essence, like a great chain of being linked to God.
 Mysticism is about an immediate encounter with a sacred reality that is hidden from mundane view.
 In more precise terms, it is the solicitation and participation in a direct immediate experience of ultimate reality.”
 (De Conick, 2016, pp. xviii-xix).

 The Witch experiences Goddess and God directly (Gnosticism), for instance in the ceremony known as Drawing Down the Moon, where the coven invites the Goddess into the Priestess to give direction, advice, and speak prophecy.
-The Witch also uses magick (esotericism), employing correspondences in animals, herbs, and minerals to work their magick.
+The Witch also uses magick (esotericism), employing correspondences in animals, herbs, and minerals to manifest their Will in the material and non-material universes.
 Finally, there is the belief that s/he participates in, what is for the practitioner, an ‘ultimate reality’ (mysticism).
 As De Conick notes of all three, “…we are dealing with religious currents that challenge reality as we know it.”
-(De Conick, 2016, p. xxii), perhaps it could be argued that this is why religion in the margins is persecuted as there is much cash to be made from being the sole possessor of ‘ultimate reality’ – and any business that (allegedly) has a monopoly on truth would not willingly give this up.
+(De Conick, 2016, p. xxii).
+It could be argued that this is why religion in the margins is persecuted as there are great material gains to be had from being the sole possessor of ‘ultimate reality’ – and any business that (allegedly) has a monopoly on truth would not willingly give this up.

 Given that this research is primarily concerned with the similarities and divergences of the Witch’s religious experience with those highlighted by James’ The Varieties of Religious Experience, it is mysticism that will be the main class explored in this thesis.
 De Conick notes that “Since James, mysticism as the direct experience of God has come to define a primary spirituality when the holy is met personally, apart from the secondary trappings of the conventional religions.”
 (De Conick, 2016, pp. xxi-xxii).